coder-ari/coder-ari/README.md

-# 👋 Hi, I’m a student majoring in Electrical and Electronics Engineering (EEE) at VIT, with a strong focus on embedded systems.
+# 👋 Hi, I’m a student majoring in Electrical and Electronics Engineering (EEE), with a strong focus on embedded systems.

 ## My Expertise Includes: